pritamhazra21/WIT/chapter1.md

 ## Segment,

+In TCP (Transmission Control Protocol), a segment is a unit of data exchanged between two hosts over a TCP connection.
+It is the protocol's basic unit of data transmission.
+The TCP segment consists of a TCP header followed by the data payload.

+The TCP header contains control information that facilitates the reliable delivery and sequencing of data.
+Some of the key fields in the TCP header include:

+- Source Port and Destination Port: These fields identify the source and destination processes or applications on the hosts that are communicating.

+- Sequence Number: This field is used to ensure the correct ordering of segments during transmission.
+It assigns a unique sequence number to each TCP segment.

+- Acknowledgment Number: This field acknowledges the receipt of segments from the sender.
+It indicates the next expected sequence number the receiver is expecting.

+- Window Size: This field specifies the size of the receiver's window and is used for flow control, as mentioned earlier.

+- TCP Flags: These flags include control bits such as SYN (synchronize), ACK (acknowledge), FIN (finish), and RST (reset), among others.
+They help manage the TCP connection and perform various functions during the TCP handshake, data transmission, and connection termination.

+Following the TCP header, the segment includes the actual data payload, which can range from zero bytes (in certain control packets) to a maximum size determined by the Maximum Segment Size (MSS) negotiated during the TCP handshake.

+TCP segments are encapsulated within IP (Internet Protocol) packets for transmission over IP-based networks.
+At the receiving end, TCP segments are extracted from the IP packets, and the TCP layer reassembles them into the original data stream for the application to process.

+Overall, TCP segments serve as the building blocks for reliable and ordered data transmission in TCP connections, allowing for the efficient and error-free transfer of data across networks.

 ## Three-Way Handshaking,

 In the context of TCP (Transmission Control Protocol), a "three-way handshake" refers to the initial connection establishment process between a client and a server.
 It is a three-step procedure used to establish a reliable and synchronized connection before data transmission can begin.
 Here's an overview of the steps involved: